CleverFox64/Versions-of-The-Crystals/The Crystals v1.0.2.md

 # The Crystals v1.0.2

-• You can now play more of Chapter 1
+• You can now play more of Chapter 1 (Still not finished!)

 • Changed how EP work